-This geothermal map (JPG .90 MB) shows current and planned power generation capacity by state.
-Data are from the Geothermal Energy Association (GEA) (as of February 2013).
+This geothermal map (JPG 690 KB) shows current and planned power generation capacity by state.
+Data are from the Geothermal Energy Association (GEA) (as of February 2015).
 The numbers for "planned" generation include projects in Phases 1-4 of development and unconfirmed projects.
-Total installed capacity is 3,386 MW, and total planned capacity is 2,511 to 2,606 MW.
+Total installed capacity is 3,522 MW, and total planned capacity is 1,275 MW.

 Operating and Developing Power Plants

-For more geothermal information, access U.S. Department of Energy's Geothermal Technologies Program, U.S. Geological Survey's Energy Resource Program, or Southern Methodist University Geothermal Laboratory.
+For more geothermal information, access U.S. Department of Energy's Geothermal Technologies Program, U.S. Geological Survey's Energy Resource Program, National Geothermal Data System (NGDS), or Southern Methodist University Geothermal Laboratory.

 For Geographic Information System (GIS) geothermal resource data, access the Data Resources page.

 For interactive maps and tools for viewing maps and data, access the Data Visualization and Tools page.